Muhammad (name): Statistics

 According to the sixth edition of The Columbia Encyclopedia (2000), Muhammad is probably the most common given name in the world, including variations.
 The Independent reported in 2014 that more than 150 million men and boys in the world bear the name Muhammad, which would make it the most popular name in the world.
 Approximately 60% of people named Muhammad live in Middle East, North Africa and Pakistan.

-It is sometimes reported that Muhammad is the most popular boy’s name in all of Britain; however, this is based on combining multiple spelling variations such as Mohammed, but not combining spelling variants of popular British names such as Ollie and Olly.
-Based on statistics for the 100 most popular boys' names in England and Wales, the combined count for Muhammad and Mohammed (6233) was higher than Oliver and Olly (6049), but lower than the combined count for Harry and Henry (7684).
+In 2024, the Office for National Statistics, which represents England and Wales collectively, reported that the name Muhammad was the most popular baby name for boys in that region in 2023.

-Mohammed and Mohamed were the most popular baby name in département Seine-Saint-Denis (2002, 2008) and in Marseilles (2007, 2009), France.
+Mohammed and Mohamed were the most popular baby name in Département Seine-Saint-Denis (2002, 2008) and in Marseille (2007, 2009), France.

 Similarly, since 2008 it has been the most popular baby boy name in Brussels and Antwerp, Belgium's most Muslim-populated cities.

 In May 2006, it was reported that statistics indicate that some 8,928 Danish Muslims carry the name Muhammad and that in 2004 alone, 167 new-born babies were registered.

-In 2009 Muhammad, the most common spelling variant, was ranked 430th in the US.
+In 2009, Muhammad, the most common spelling variant, was ranked 430th in the US.
 According to the Social Security Administration, Mohammad was ranked 589th, Mohammed 633rd, and Muhammad the 639th most popular first name for newborns in 2006.
 In the 1990 United States census, the Muhammad variant of the spelling was ranked 4,194 out of 88,799 for people of all ages.

 In April 2017, the Chinese government prohibited parents from choosing the name Muhammad as the given name for a child.
 The list included more than two dozen names and was targeted at the 10 million Uighurs in the western region of Xinjiang.

 If all variants of Muhammad are counted, there are 15,723 people in Finland named Muhammad, accounting for 0.7% of the Finnish male population.
 The most common spelling is Mohamed, accounting for 38% of the Muhammad name carriers.

+In 2022, it was the 35th most popular name given to boys in Canada.